 - In a small bowl, mix the dry ingredients.

 - Mix in the wet ingredients (you don't have to pre-mix them separately) until well combined.

 - Pour the batter into two well-oiled 8-10 ounce ramekins.
 I like to split up the batter so that it bakes faster!
 You could also use a small baking dish and make a smaller loaf, though I'm not certain of the baking time in that case.

-- Bake the muffins for 18-22 minutes, until the tops are springy to the touch.
+- Bake the breads for 18-22 minutes, until the tops are springy to the touch.

 - Cool a bit and enjoy!